-In response to the increasing number of seminarians who enter Immaculate Conception Seminary from countries in which English is not their first language, the Seminary named Sr. B. Phyllis Kapuscinski, N.D.S., Ph.D., Coordinator of ESL Services, in January 2008.Her primary responsibility is to assist seminarians in upgrading their English skills so that they can benefit more fully from the academic Theology courses offered by the Seminary.
-Sr. Phyllis accomplishes this goal by planning, organizing and implementing the ESL program; coordinating with the Seton Hall University ESL program; serving as a liaison to archdiocesan, diocesan and University officials; implementing the Seminary's English tutorial program; and assessing the students and the program.
-Consequently, in the past 18 months, almost 60 percent of the Seminary population has participated to some degree in the ESL program.The dedication of the ESL program's tutors, including Sr. Geraldine Romano, M.P.F., who has served on the Seminary staff as ESL Tutor since 2006, has been a major reason for the program's success.
-Seminarians for whom English is not their first language require assistance and encouragement as they learn skills associated with reading comprehension, listening, academic writing and speaking.
-The Seminary provides this assistance by assigning students to appropriate ESL classes and by assigning each international seminarian to a personal tutor for at least one hour per week.In addition, the seminarians are encouraged to benefit from programs offered on campus, particularly the Language Resource Center, where they regularly practice their English skills through the use of interactive online programs.The Writing Center also assists students with organizing papers and editing.Gradual mastery of English language skills enables students to perform at a higher level, thereby contributing to the academic quality of the University.Improvement in students' ability to comprehend, to speak and to write English strengthens the intellectual climate of the Seminary and the University as a whole.
+In response to the increasing number of seminarians who enter Immaculate Conception Seminary from countries in which English is not their first language, the Seminary instituted an English as a Second Language (ESL) program in 2008.The program is currently headed by Chandler S. Cohen, Coordinator of ESL Services, effective July 2014.Her primary responsibility is to assist seminarians in upgrading their English skills so that they can benefit more fully from the academic Theology courses offered by the Seminary.Ms.
+Cohen accomplishes this goal by planning, organizing and implementing the ESL program; coordinating with the University-wide Seton Hall University ESL program; serving as a liaison to archdiocesan, diocesan and University officials; implementing the Seminary's English tutorial program; participating in the University's Academic Resource Program's Consortium; and assessing the students and the Seminary's ESL program.

+In the past six years, almost 60 percent of the Seminary population has participated to some degree in the ESL program.The dedication of the ESL program's many volunteer tutors, as well as staff member, Sister Geraldine Romano, M.P.F., who has served on the Seminary staff as ESL Tutor since 2006, has been a major reason for the program's success.
+Seminarians for whom English is not their first language require assistance, encouragement, and reinforcement as they learn skills associated with reading comprehension, critical listening, academic writing, speaking and liturgical proclamation.
+The Seminary provides this assistance by assigning students to level-appropriate University ESL classes and by assigning each international seminarian to a personal tutor for at least one hour intensive instruction per week.In addition, the seminarians are encouraged to benefit from programs offered on campus, particularly the Language Resource Center, where they regularly practice their English skills through the use of interactive online programs.The Writing Center also assists students with organizing papers and editing.Gradual mastery of English language skills enables students to perform at a higher level, thereby facilitating the learning process in each individual class in which they are enrolled.Improvement in students' ability to comprehend, to speak and to write English contributes to the academic quality of the Seminary, which thereby strengthens the intellectual climate of the University as a whole.

 Deborah Lerner Duane